 $H$ “Barn Bucks” and Volunteering

-Every Stables needs Rats and Cats!
-Ours are the human kind and an integral part of the success of our programs.
-Our Seaton Hackney volunteers not only earn valuable Barn Bucks (we call these $H$) but also are able to improve their horsemanship and leadership skills, acquire a sense of responsibility and spend a great time interacting with their peers and favorite critters in a healthy and supportive environment at Seaton Hackney.
+Every Stable needs Rats and Cats!
+Ours is the human kind and an integral part of the success of our programs.
+Our Seaton Hackney volunteers not only earn valuable Barn Bucks (we call these $H$) but also are able to improve their horsemanship and leadership skills, acquire a sense of responsibility and have a great time interacting with their peers and favorite critters in a healthy and supportive environment at Seaton Hackney Stables.
 Their parents know that they can entrust them to us for a few hours while running their errands and other family pursuits.